 Firstly, it is quite difficult to change people’s minds about what they have already written.
 They will have thought about it and (hopefully!) had it checked before it is sent out.
 You will need something compelling to get them to think again.

 Secondly, how does arguing about words help anyone?
 It certainly doesn’t improve the service patients receive.
-More fundamentally, it doesn’t demonstrate that you are a well led organisation.
+More fundamentally, it doesn’t demonstrate compliance to the CQC in terms of being a well led organisation.

 So how do you demonstrate that you are well led?